• Menu

 The Arctic Discoverer

 According to arcticdiscoverer.com, the R/V Arctic Discoverer began her career in 1958 as the A.T.
 Cameron, a Canadian Fishing Research Vessel and Icebreaker.
 Over the years, her name was changed to the Arctic Ranger.
-In the winter of 1987-1988, the Columbus America Discovery Group purchased the ship and changed her name once again to the Arctic Discoverer.
+In the winter of 1987-1988, the Columbus America Discovery Group purchased the ship and again changed its name to the Arctic Discoverer.

 Arctic Discoverer